codelogn/WinWork/docs/RECENT_IMPROVEMENTS.md

-# LinkerApp - Recent Improvements & Changelog
+# WinWork - Recent Improvements & Changelog

 ## Overview
-This document tracks all improvements, bug fixes, and feature additions to LinkerApp, maintaining a comprehensive history of development progress.
+This document tracks all improvements, bug fixes, and feature additions to WinWork, maintaining a comprehensive history of development progress.

 ---